-- 3. In the Name field, enter a descriptive name for the new gadget. - 4.
-From the Content Type drop-down menu, click the option that applies to the gadget.
-For details on the choices, see Adding Various Content Types as Gadgets on page 361. - 5.
+- 4. From the Content Type drop-down menu, click the option that applies to the gadget.
+For details on the choices, see Adding Various Content Types as Gadgets on page 356. - 5.
 From the Content Display drop-down menu, click the option that applies to the gadget.

-For example, if the Content Type is PMF gadget focexec, the Content Display drop-down menu contains the names of all FOCEXECs that begin with gadget and are in the WebFOCUS pmfgadgets application folder.
+For example, if the Content Type is PMF gadget focexec, the Content Display drop-down menu contains the names of all FOCEXECs that begin with gadget\ and are in the - 6.
+From the Scorecard filters drop-down menu, click one of the following options.